IndomieGorengSatu/Mie/README.md

-##  I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
-##
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."